América CV Network

 América CV was a Spanish television network in the United States, created as a result of the joint venture agreement between Sherjan Broadcasting (owner of América Teve) and Caribevision Holdings (owned by Barba TV Group & Pegaso Television) (owner of CaribeVisiòn).
-The network's name was a combination of the names of the two companies's broadcasting outlets, América TeVe and CV Network.
+The network's name was a combination of the names of the two companies' broadcasting outlets, América TeVe and CV Network.